Skip to main content

 How It Works

-When an Order Place is detected, Audience will process each line item from that order and send a purchase request to the Purchase Events API.
+When an Order Place is detected, Audience communicates one purchase request for each line item found in that order, using the Purchase Events API.

 Audience communicates the following information to the Attribution API: